openGDA/gda-core/documentation.gda/GDA_User_Guide/source/writing_scripts.rst

 within them and run code to resolve or report the problem.

-One thing to note is that all Jython errors inherit the Jython class org.python.core.exceptions.
-This does not inherit from the Java exception base class java.lang.Exception.
+One thing to note is that all Jython errors inherit the Jython class ``org.python.core.exceptions``.
+This does not inherit from the Java exception base class ``java.lang.Exception``.
 This is important to remember when writing error handling for scripts.
 When scripts are halted or stopped by user intervention, it is a Java exception which is raised; however many other errors which may occur in scripts will